2024 Testing and Training Schedules

 Interpreter Orientation Program

-The next orientation program will be held on Friday, January 28, 2022.
-The orientation program will be conducted virtually, via GoToMeeting.
+The next orientation program is scheduled for April 12, 2024.
+The orientation program will be conducted virtually, via Microsoft Teams.

 Oral Certification Exam

-The Winter 2022 Court Interpreter Oral Certification exam will be held on Friday, February 04, 2022.
-Exams are held at the Iowa Judicial Branch Building, 1111 East Court Ave, Des Moines, Iowa.
+The next Court Interpreter Oral Certification exam is scheduled for May 03, 2024.
+Exams will be held at the Iowa Judicial Branch Building, 1111 East Court Ave, Des Moines, Iowa.

 Language Access Plan for Iowa's Courts